Maurice Douglass: Chicago Bears

 With the last pick of the eighth round of the 1986 NFL draft and 221st overall selection, the Bears drafted Douglass.
 He was the third of four defensive backs selected by the Bears in that draft (Vestee Jackson 2nd round, Bruce Jones 7th round, and Barton Hundley 10th round).
 The 1986 Bears signed Douglass in mid-July.
 In training camp, Douglas was switched from cornerback to safety and recovered a fumble in the first exhibition game against the Cowboys.
 He was described by bears scout Rod Graves as "built more like a fullback and could possibly help us inside as a strong-safety type".
 The Chicago Tribune listed him at 5 ft 10 in and 202 lbs, and the Chicago Sun-Times reported him at 5 ft 10.5 in and 200 lbs with the description that "Big, strong, tough hitter who likes to play.
 A little too slow to play cornerback.
 Makes some mistakes because of overeagerness."

 Douglass was one of the final five players cut during training camp by the Bears at the beginning of September, but they re-signed him in late November when they put Jim McMahon on injured reserve.
 He did not play much in 1986, but was described as a favorite of coach Mike Ditka by the Chicago Sun-Times.
 Chicago Tribune writers noted that Ditka got a kick out of his big earring and fashion sense.
 In the 1987–88 NFL playoffs, although had only one previous start in his two-year career, he started for the Bears in place of five-year veteran Mike Richardson at left cornerback against the Redskins in their January 10, 1988 Divisional playoff game.
 The following season, when Shaun Gayle suffered a season-ending injury for the 1988 Bears, he took over the starting free safety assignment.

 In March 1989, he testified against sports agents Norby Walters of New York and Lloyd Bloom of California in United States District Court in Chicago in a trial about "inducing college athletes to sign professional contracts in violation of National Collegiate Athletic Association rules, and of threatening bodily harm".
 He told the jury that Bloom threatened that "somebody might break my legs" if he attempted to break his contract.
 In April, the agents were convicted of five counts of racketeering and fraud.

 In August 1989, he was one of thirteen athletes issued a four-game suspension for using steroids.
 Following the suspension, the Bears activated him in October.

-In September 1994, New York Jets fullback Richie Anderson dislocated an index finger punching Douglass in the head, while Douglass was wearing a football helmet, in reaction to what he believed was a late hit on teammate Adrian Murrell.
+In September 1994, Richie Anderson of the New York Jets dislocated an index finger by punching Douglass in the head, while Douglass was wearing a football helmet, in reaction to what he believed was a late hit on teammate Adrian Murrell.
 Anderson was ejected from the game.
 In his nine seasons with the Bears, he earned a reputation as an excellent special teams player.